octo/retry/README.md

 ## About

-**retry** is a package for calling functions with temporary failures repeatedly until they succeed.
+**retry** is a package for calling functions repeatedly until they either succeed or the action is cancelled, for example due to a timeout.
+Retrying operations is a common strategy to deal with temporary failures in distributed systems, for example when using Remote Procedure Calls (RPCs).

 Support for the `context` is the main feature setting this `retry` package apart.